JavaScript

 // Put function call in page load to extract parmed value <body onLoad="messageCheck(location.href)"> // Extract the message from the URL string function messageCheck(thisurl) { // Unencode the URL, which was encoded in my example to allow the message to contain spaces thisurl = unescape(thisurl); // Extract the message from the parm in the URL var spliturl = thisurl.split('?msg='); var msg = spliturl[1]; if (msg) { // Redisplay page without message parm in URL window.location = newurl[0]; // Display the message alert(msg); } }

-// Put function call in page load to extract parmed value <body onLoad="getVideo(location.href)"> // Extract the video name from the URL string function getVideo(thisurl) { var spliturl = thisurl.split('?video='); var flv_file = spliturl[1]; // Format the <object> tag to play the video var content = '<object type="application/x-shockwave-flash" width="500" height="375" wmode="transparent" data="video/flvplayer.swf?file='; content = content + flv_file + '&autostart=true"><param name="movie" value="video/flvplayer.swf?file='; content = content + flv_file + '&autostart=true" /><param name="wmode" value="transparent" /></object>'; // Update the webpage with the new <object> tag document.getElementById('video').innerHTML = content; } // On the webpage... <div id="video"> </div>
+// Put function call in page load to parse the URL <body onLoad="getVideo(location.href)"> // Extract the video name from the URL string function getVideo(thisurl) { var spliturl = thisurl.split('?video='); var flv_file = spliturl[1]; // Format the <object> tag to play a local video using a video player on the server (remote videos use their own players) // Please note: in play_video.html I use all double-quotes (some escaped) so song names can contain apostrophes (single-quotes) var content = '<object type="application/x-shockwave-flash" width="500" height="375" wmode="transparent" data="video/flvplayer.swf?file=' + flv_file + '&autostart=true"><param name="movie" value="video/flvplayer.swf?file=' + flv_file + '&autostart=true" /><param name="wmode" value="transparent" /></object>'; // Update the webpage with the new <object> tag document.getElementById('video').innerHTML = content; } // The video displays here: <div id="video"> </div> To display title and play remote videos requires a little more sophisticated coding on the webpage with the links.

 // This function must run on page load (<body onload="formatText()>). function formatText() { var today = new Date(); var yyyy = today.getYear(); if (yyyy < 1000) { yyyy += 1900; } var montharray=new Array("January","February","March","April","May","June","July","August","September","October","November","December") var Month = montharray[today.getMonth()]; var dd = today.getDate(); document.getElementById('cnn_text').innerHTML = "Go to CNN.com on " + Month + " " + dd + ", " + yyyy; } // 'xxx' in this link will be replaced by the contents of cnn_text (text to be replaced cannot be null) <a href="http://www.cnn.com/" id="cnn_text">xxx</a>